 Economic Policy Group

 The Group has secretariat responsibility for three subcommittees of Cabinet: the Expenditure Review Committee, the Cabinet Standing Committee on Infrastructure (CIC) and the Cabinet Standing Committee on Resources and Land Use.
-The Group comprises five branches:
+The Group comprises three branches:

 - State Economy

-- Resources and Land Use
+- Resources and Land Use.

 Social Policy Group